railwayapp/docs/src/docs/develop/services.md

 ## Templates

 Railway offers 200+ [community-maintained templates](https://railway.app/templates).
 A template with a GitHub repo will clone the repo to your account, and deploy the service(s) to a project.
 A template with Docker images will deploy the images directly.
 You can deploy a template from the Project Canvas unless there are variables to configure.
 To configure environment variables, you'll need to use the New Project button.
-Templates are useful for deploying common pieces of infrastructure — like a DataDog Agent.
+Templates are useful for deploying common pieces of infrastructure — like a Datadog Agent.

 ## Empty Application Services